dominikapap/Coffeeroasters-FM/README.md

-# WORK IN PROGRESS

-# Frontend Mentor - Coffeeroasters subscription site
+# Coffeeroasters subscription site (Frontend Mentor challenge)

-This is a solution to the [Coffeeroasters subscription site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coffeeroasters-subscription-site-5Fc26HVY6).
+This is my solution to the [Coffeeroasters subscription site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coffeeroasters-subscription-site-5Fc26HVY6).

 ## Table of contents